 Located in the Region of Waterloo, Kitchener is a wonderful and vibrant place.
-The town’s mixture of activities, combined with its small-town vibe, makes it the ideal place to explore.
-It’s also only a 75-minute drive from Toronto making it a great place for a day trip from Toronto.
+The town’s mixture of activities and its small-town vibe makes it the ideal place to explore.
+It’s also only a 75-minute drive from Toronto, making it a great place for a day trip from Toronto.

 Whether you enjoy spending an exciting day in the great outdoors or a cozy day browsing collections in galleries and museums, we have loads of fun things to do in Kitchener for the whole family.